yabeitu/Project-In-Data-Science/leopard_summary.md

 **Image clarity**

-Images within the dataset have varying levels of clarity, which affects ease of annotation.
-Some images show clear and distinguishable lesions, facilitating a simple annotation process.
-These images provide valuable information about lesion characteristics and facilitate accurate diagnosis.
-However, a subset of images presents challenges due to subtle and scattered features.
-Although visible, these features are often blurred and scattered in the surrounding skin, making accurate annotation more difficult.
-Additionally, some images lack clear lesion delineation, complicating the annotation process and potentially affecting the reliability of diagnostic results.
+Images within the dataset have a difference in quality, which makes the annotation harder.
+Some images are very clear, and the lesions are obvious, these images can easily and faster be annotated.
+While other images are unclear and faded due to color matching, in a way that the lesions fade into the skin because of the skin color, which makes the prosses of annotating more challenging and end with non-reliability results.

 **Inconsistency in metadata completion**

-Analysis of the metadata accompanying patient images revealed inconsistencies in data completion.
-Some patients do not meet all requirements, leading to information gaps.
-For example, questions regarding cigarette or alcohol use may remain unanswered in some cases, thereby limiting the completeness of the patient record.
-Additionally, important background information, such as parental history, may be omitted, resulting in incomplete data sets.
-These inconsistencies highlight the importance of thorough data collection protocols to ensure complete patient records and robust data set integrity.
+Looking at metadata made us realize missing information in some cases.
+We do not have a complete information this leads to information gaps.
+For exaple we are missing some answers regarding smoke or drink in some cases.
+Additionally, we are missing parent background information in some cases.
+This results an incomplete dataset and can lead to wrong or nonvalid results.

 **Gender ambiguity**

-One notable result was the presence of gender ambiguity in some patient records.
-In these cases, the patient's gender is not determined, which poses problems for accurate patient description and analysis.
-Lack of gender identity may hinder the interpretation of some dermatological conditions because sex-specific factors may influence disease presentation and progression.
-Eliminating gender ambiguity is essential to improve the clinical relevance and applicability of dermatological research results.
+Again, another lack of information.
+We are missing information in some patient records.
+Which is patient’s gender, this causes problems for accurate patient description and analysis.
+Lack of gender identity will indeed hinder the interpretation some dermatological conditions, because sex-specific factors may influence disease presentation and progression.

 <<<<<<< HEAD